How to Do Payroll in New Hampshire: What Every Employer Needs to Know

 New Hampshire Minimum Wage

 New Hampshire does not have a state minimum wage, so the federal minimum wage of $7.25 is the default.
-Businesses must pay tipped employees at least $3.26 per hour, provided that their tips get them to the hourly minimum wage.
+For tipped employees who regularly receive over $30 per month in tips, businesses must pay them at least $3.26 per hour, provided that their tips get them to the hourly minimum wage.
 If not, the company must make up the difference.

 New Hampshire overtime rules follow the Fair Labor Standards Act requirements.
 Under the FLSA, all employers must pay employees 1.5 times their regular hourly wage for hours worked over 40 in a workweek.